The Astroteacher is Brian Kruse, science educator, geologist, astronomer, birder, photographer, poet.

 - NASA Galileo Educator Network and Galileo Teacher Training Program

-A new program, Project PLANET: An Integrated Approach to Early Elementary Earth and Space Science, recently received funding from the National Science Foundation.
+Project PLANET: An Integrated Approach to Early Elementary Earth and Space Science, with funding from the National Science Foundation, researched an instructional sequence in early elementary grades with an integrated planetarium experience.

 He also edits the online newsletter for teachers The Universe in the Classroom, and writes the Education Matters column for Mercury magazine, a quarterly publication of the Astronomical Society of the Pacific.
 You can also find him online as the host of the monthly astronomy webinars from the NASA Night Sky Network.